dccarter/cstar/README.md

 ### Key Language features

-`cxy` supports most features that would be supported on most object-oriented programming languages (see the `tests/lang` and `src/cxy/stdlib` directories for some of the supported features)
+`cxy` supports most features that would be supported by most object-oriented programming languages (see the `tests/lang` and `src/cxy/stdlib` directories for some of the supported features)